 What should I look for in a patio home?

 To be clear, not all patio homes are built the same.
 Some have multiple levels on top of each other.
 Some single story designs still have stairs on the exterior of the home.
 Construction methods also vary between builders.
+The biggest commonality is the concrete slab, and the shared walls.

 If you’re like many of our homeowners, you’ve realized the benefit of ditching the stairs.
 It’s not easy to do, but we manage to find ways of building without interior or exterior stairs.
 Granted, sometimes we’ll build a bonus room above the garage for folks who want a little extra room and don’t mind the stairs, but for the most part, we avoid stairs if at all possible.